Create a Killer Resume and Cover Letter

 A Summary of Your Skills and Objective

 Make a list of all of your skills.
-This includes computer skills you have and other skills that are relative to your industry (like accounting Pronouncements, medical procedures, etc.).
-Your skills list should include both your hard skills (skills you can teach) and your soft skills (interpersonal skills).
+This includes computer skills and other skills related to your industry (like accounting Pronouncements, medical procedures, etc.).
+Your skills list should include your hard skills (skills you can teach) and your soft skills (interpersonal skills).

-List as many skills as you can think of, the list can be adjusted as/if needed when you build your resume.
+List as many skills as you can think of.
+The list can be adjusted as needed when you build your resume.
 Where you put your skills section on your resume depends much on the format.

 Education

 You should gather the key facts about your education (especially if you have an advanced degree).
-You should list the name of the university/college, degree program, years attended, and any honors (such as Dean’s List).
+List the name of the university/college, degree program, years attended, and any honors (such as Dean’s List).

-Another key fact may be appropriate, like GPA, clubs and extracurricular activities, special courses, awards, and any other important fact that will help your resume stand out.
+Other key facts may be appropriate, such as GPA, clubs and extracurricular activities, special courses, awards, and other important facts that will help your resume stand out.

-If you’ve not yet finished your degree, you should still put it on your resume and list how many credits have been completed to date and the expected date of graduation.
+If you’ve not yet finished your degree, you should still put it on your resume and list how many credits have been completed and the expected graduation date.

 Work history